-- Comprehend and use the social ecological model (as adapted by the Center for Disease Control) to investigate the multiple levels of factors that can be used to influence anxiety - individual biological, psychological, personal history, knowledge of anxiety status, resources and support, ability to access services, individual barriers - relationship social, cultural, ongoing social support and encouragement from personal groups - community settings (schools, workplaces, neighbourhoods), social and physical environment, councils and other government institutions, not-for-profit organisations, networks of resources, support at local, state and national levels - societal social and cultural norms; the health, economic, educational and social policies (laws, regulations, funding) that help to maintain economic or social inequalities between groups in society; and eligibility for resources.
+- Comprehend and use the social ecological model (as adapted by the Center for Disease Control) to investigate the multiple levels of factors that can be used to influence anxiety - individual knowledge, skills, attitudes, beliefs, physical and psychological health, individual socio-economic status and demographics - relationship peers, family, intimate relationships, professionals and people - community settings, physical environment, information environment, neighbourhood, services, resources and technology - societal policy, legislation/law, culture, religion, affluence, services, resources and technology.

-- Critique information to evaluate the extent to which these levels of factors that influence anxiety are strengthened, maintained or limited by community barriers and enablers social justice, health literacy, key stakeholder engagement (schools, councils, local business and not-for-profit organisations), and existing resources (AIHW Mental Health Services Australia, mindhealthconnect, National E-Mental Health Strategy, Queensland Government Mental health and wellbeing, Mental Health Australia, beyondblue, ReachOut, Headspace and Australian Indigenous HealthInfoNet). - Critique information to select the most significant social justice principle for anxiety in a specific community context informed by primary data. - Synthesise information to make decisions about how the broad health-related topic of anxiety is reframed as a specific contextualised health issue in a community context through the use of issue statements and questions that include - issue statements with data and/or quotes from secondary sources - issue questions that specify the specific approach, target group (community) and social justice principle.
+- Critique information to evaluate the extent to which these levels of factors that influence anxiety are strengthened, maintained or limited by community barriers and enablers - social justice, health literacy, key stakeholder engagement (schools, councils, local business and not-for-profit organisations), and existing resources (AIHW Mental Health Services Australia, mindhealthconnect, National E-Mental Health Strategy, Queensland Government Mental health and wellbeing, Mental Health Australia, beyondblue, ReachOut, Headspace and Australian Indigenous HealthInfoNet). - Critique information to select the most significant social justice principle for anxiety in a specific community context informed by primary data. - Synthesise information to make decisions about how the broad health-related topic of anxiety is reframed as a specific contextualised health issue in a community context through the use of issue statements and questions that include - issue statements with data and/or quotes from secondary sources - issue questions that specify the specific approach, target group (community) and social justice principle.